slauzinho/code-challenge/README.md

 npm run dev
 ```

+## Exercices

+Let's build our own custom audio player.

+We should be able to:

+- Use the local file `mariobros.mp3`
+- Make the Play / Pause button work (if it's pause show the play button, if it's play show the pause button)
+- Make the JumpForward button work (lets jump 10s)
+- Make the JumpBack button work (lets go back 30s)
+- Make the Reapeat button work (when the audio ends it should loop back and start playing from the start)
+- Make the progress bar work

+  - When the audio is playing, the progress bar should be updated
+  - I should be able to click on the progress bar and jump to a specific time

 ## ★ Playlist

-For starts we should be able to play the local song `mariobros.mp3`.

-As an added feature instead of playing only a local file we want to be able to fetch a playlist from a remote server.
+As an extra feature instead of playing a local file we want to be able to fetch a playlist from a remote server.

 To get the list of songs do a request to `GET /api/songs`